 Meditation is the dire need for contemporary life and also humanity.

-Here are some delightful and effective Osho techniques for people who have everything, but time.
+Here are some delightful and effective meditation techniques by Osho—for people who have everything, but time.

 This can be done while you are booting the computer, waiting for the elevator, and so on.